-All undergraduate nursing students must attend a required Orientation Session at the end of semester preceding or before the beginning of their first clinical course.
+All students must attend the required orientation.
 This session will provide students with an orientation to expectations for clinical courses and will review all clinical pre-requisites that must be fulfilled so that students are eligible to begin clinical coursework.